UCF/UCF-Announcements-Django/README.md

 Uncomment the relevant FROM statement at the top of the Containerfile

-5. Edit the .env.templ file to uncomment the ALLOWED_HOSTS and STATIC_ROOT options
+5. Copy the `.env.templ` file to a file named `.env` and uncomment the ALLOWED_HOSTS and STATIC_ROOT options

 6. Build the container image